rfalford12/Implicit-Membrane-Energy-Function-Benchmark/README.md

 | helix-kink                  | 11 | Helix kink angle prediction            						   |
 | protein-protein-docking     | 12 | Membrane protein-protein docking           					   |

-TODO - also explain the structure of the output directory
+The outputs are then organized in a `data/` directory created by the script.
+The first subdirectory is the name of the energy function in use (e.g., franklin2019).
+Then, this folder contains 12 subdirectories for the data output from each test.

 #### Step 2: Post-Process benchmark data